Admissions blog: Tips for reapplying

 Revisit your application

 Were your intentions clear on your application?
 Did you make sure that you covered the four clusters in your personal statements?
 Did you ask your referees for letters without letting them know what the admissions team is looking for?
-There are always small ways to improve your application, that may end up making the difference in getting an interview next year.
+There are always small ways to improve your application, that may end up making the difference in getting an interview or offer next year.
 If you made it to the interview rounds, you had a competitive application, but there is still room for improvement in the next cycle.
 Interviews can be a learning curve for applicants, so reflecting on how you performed in the interview may prove helpful for if you are invited again to interview next year.
 Like with all aspects of the application, having been through the experience before will help you during your the next application cycle.

 The admissions team is always more than happy to chat with you about the application process.
 Feel free to drop in to chat with a member of our team, or to contact us via phone or email.
 Though we cannot give individualized feedback, we are able to discuss general themes of your application and answer your questions about the application cycle.